 If you practice a type of energy healing that's not listed here and you'd like more people to know about it, please take the time to describe it, using the form below.

-Please keep your description short, clear and non-self-serving -- about 100 words or less in one or two paragraphs -- totally informational and non-commercial.
+Please keep your description short, clear and non-self-serving--totally informational and non-commercial.
+Around 400 words is ideal.
 If possible, include what distinguishes your kind of work from other types.

 Thanks so much for helping to spread the word about the different types of healing!

-Click below to see what other types of energy healing people are practicing.
+Click on the links below to see what other types of energy healing people are practicing.